Vietnam.vn - Nền tảng quảng bá Việt Nam

 MV Em muốn cho anh xem này có những hình ảnh gây sốc, bị dư luận phản ứng, buộc phải gỡ khỏi nền tảng YouTube

-The MV "I Want to Show You This" has shocking images, has received backlash from public opinion, and was forced to be removed from the YouTube platform.
+The MV "I Want to Show You This" has shocking images, received public backlash, and was forced to be removed from the YouTube platform.

 Not to mention the song was officially released in early June and immediately received a lot of mixed opinions.
-But until now, after a month and a half, the song has just been hidden/removed from the artist's official channel.
-If he was truly open-minded and seriously listened to public opinion, would it take a month and a half?
+But until now, after a month and a half, the song has just been hidden/removed on the artist's official channel.
+If he was truly open-minded and seriously listened to public opinion, would it have taken a month and a half?

 But music is inherently either good or bad, there is no such thing as clean or unclean music.
 When composing, artists should consider every word and sentence to bring the audience the most polished product possible.

-Because when posting a product publicly on platforms, it is no longer a "self-pleasure" product of that individual artist.
+Because when posting a product publicly on platforms, it is no longer the artist's personal "self-pleasure" product.

 There are public opinion and legal regulations surrounding it.
 That creates the social nature of the work.
 Otherwise, the artist can completely keep it to himself and no one will say anything!

 Before being removed/hidden from Coldzy’s YouTube channel, Fever had garnered nearly 1 million views.
-On TikTok, the song is no longer available on the artist’s page, but because many people have added the music to their videos and images, the song is still available.
+On TikTok, the song is no longer available on the artist’s page, but because many people have combined the music into their videos and images, the song is still available.

 Một năm nhiều thành công lắm lùm xùm của tlinh A year of many successes and many scandals for tlinh

-tlinh's album "Ai" has just been listed in the list of 25 best Asian albums of 2023 by British magazine New Musical Express (NME).
-The success and controversy of the album clearly shows the artistic journey of the female Gen Z artist.
+tlinh's album ai has just been listed in the list of 25 best Asian albums of 2023 by British magazine New Musical Express (NME).
+The album's success and controversy clearly show the artistic journey of the female Gen Z artist.

 Source: https://tuoitre.vn/nhac-rac-va-nhac-sach-cua-coldzy-va-tlinh-20240718093142404.htm